practicalli/clojure-web-services/docs/projects/banking-on-clojure/database-tables.md

      CONSTRAINT CONSTRAINT_3 PRIMARY KEY (ACCOUNT_HOLDER_ID))"])
 ```

-> #### Hint::UUID inefficient for large data sets
+!!!
+HINT "UUID inefficient for large data sets"
-> Using random data, like uuid, for indexes can be inefficient especially for larger data sets.
+    Using random data, like uuid, for indexes can be inefficient especially for larger data sets.
 There may be data types for each specific database that provide more efficient ways of managing unique ids.
 For the scope of this project, using a UUID is acceptable.

 ### Define `ACCOUNTS` table